EPR-Net: Constructing non-equilibrium potential landscape via a variational force projection formulation: Landscape with original coordinates

-In this section, we will describe the computational setup and results for the 2D models which we utilize in order to test different formulations, including a 2D toy model with a known potential, a 2D biological system with a limit cycle~\cite{Wang08} and a 2D multi-stable system~\cite{Wang11}.
-We will also explain the motivation for enhanced EPR and demonstrate its advantage over other methods.
+In this section, we will describe the additional setup where we utilize enhanced EPR for landscape construction with original coordinates in MT.
+This section includes a 2D toy model, a 2D biological system with a limit cycle~\cite{Wang08}, a 2D multi-stable system~\cite{Wang11} and a 12D Gaussian mixture model (GMM).